Individualism: Left-libertarianism

-Libertarian socialism, sometimes dubbed left-libertarianism and socialist libertarianism, is an anti-authoritarian, anti-statist and libertarian tradition within the socialist movement that rejects the state socialist conception of socialism as a statist form where the state retains centralized control of the economy.
-Libertarian socialists criticize wage slavery relationships within the workplace, emphasizing workers' self-management of the workplace and decentralized structures of political organization.
+Libertarian socialism, sometimes dubbed left-libertarianism and socialist libertarianism, is an anti-authoritarian, anti-statist, and libertarian tradition within the socialist movement that rejects the state-socialist conception of socialism as a form in which the state retains centralized control of the economy.
+Libertarian socialists criticize wage-slavery relationships within the workplace, emphasizing workers' self-management and decentralized political structures.

-Libertarian socialism asserts that a society based on freedom and justice can be achieved through abolishing authoritarian institutions that control certain means of production and subordinate the majority to an owning class or political and economic elite.
-Libertarian socialists advocate for decentralized structures based on direct democracy and federal or confederal associations such as libertarian municipalism, citizens' assemblies, trade unions and workers' councils.
+Libertarian socialism asserts that a society based on freedom and justice can be achieved by abolishing authoritarian institutions that control certain means of production and subordinate the majority to an owning class or political and economic elite.
+Libertarian socialists advocate decentralized structures based on direct democracy and federal or confederal associations, such as libertarian municipalism, citizens' assemblies, trade unions and workers' councils.

-All of this is generally done within a general call for liberty and free association through the identification, criticism and practical dismantling of illegitimate authority in all aspects of human life.
+Taken together, these principles reflect libertarian socialism's emphasis on liberty, free association though opposition to illegitimate authority.
 Within the larger socialist movement, libertarian socialism seeks to distinguish itself from Leninism and social democracy.

-Past and present currents and movements commonly described as libertarian socialist include anarchism (especially anarchist schools of thought such as anarcho-communism, anarcho-syndicalism, collectivist anarchism, green anarchism, individualist anarchism, mutualism, and social anarchism) as well as communalism, some forms of democratic socialism, guild socialism, libertarian Marxism (autonomism, council communism, left communism, and Luxemburgism, among others), participism, revolutionary syndicalism and some versions of utopian socialism.
+Past and present currents and movements commonly described as libertarian socialist include anarchism (especially anarchist schools of thought such as anarcho-communism, anarcho-syndicalism, collectivist anarchism, green anarchism, individualist anarchism, mutualism, and social anarchism), as well as communalism, some forms of democratic socialism, guild socialism, libertarian Marxism (including autonomism, council communism, left communism, and Luxemburgism, among others), participism, revolutionary syndicalism and some versions of utopian socialism.

 Right-libertarianism

-Right-libertarianism represents either non-collectivist forms of libertarianism or a variety of different libertarian views that scholars label to the right of libertarianism such as libertarian conservatism.
+Right-libertarianism represents either non-collectivist forms of libertarianism or a variety of libertarian views that scholars place to the right of libertarianism such as libertarian conservatism.
 Related terms include conservative libertarianism, libertarian capitalism and right-wing libertarianism.
-In the mid-20th century, right-libertarian ideologies such as anarcho-capitalism and minarchism co-opted the term libertarian to advocate laissez-faire capitalism and strong private property rights such as in land, infrastructure and natural resources.
+In the mid-20th century, right-libertarian ideologies such as anarcho-capitalism and minarchism adopted the term libertarian to advocate laissez-faire capitalism and strong private property rights in areas such as land, infrastructure and natural resources.
+Right-libertarian theories commonly ground these positions in principles of self-ownership, individual rights, voluntary exchange, and private property, with limited government serving this role in minarchist theories and private legal institutions serving it in anarcho-capitalist variants.
 The latter is the dominant form of libertarianism in the United States, where it advocates civil liberties, natural law, free-market capitalism and a major reversal of the modern welfare state.